pumpbots/chriswendlers/README.md

 👋 Hi, I’m Chris, and welcome to my GitHub bio.

-✍️ I’m an author and independent consultant working with Django and Agents of Chaos.
+✍️ I’m an CORE 5 developer for @Anthropics and independent consultant working with Django.

 ✈️ I love to travel, especially to Django and Python conferences!